-"Department Approval Required" to Register: If at any point in the registration process you get a message stating "departmental approval is required to take this course," it may mean you need a flag.
+"Department Approval Required" to Register: If at any point in the registration process you get a message stating "departmental approval is required to take this course," it may mean the course is full or that you need a Permission-to-Add code.
+Check the enrollment to see if the course is full before contacting anyone about a PTA code.